 A portrait of openly queer actor, broadcaster, television producer, writer and DJ Faustina Agolley.
+This portrait is a finalist for the 2019 Archibald Prize.

 I was instantly drawn to Faustina because of the strength of her convictions and her appetite for knowledge and self-development.
 She’s overcome depression and anxiety stemming from trauma and homophobia to rebuild her life through her creative pursuits.